timebertt/term-paper-servicemesh/content/10-microservices.md

 Additionally, container virtualization provides mechanisms to conveniently package, version and ship software in container images, which can be published to and retrieved from image registries.
 When building application container images, typically a base image is selected and afterwards the component's executable, additional libraries and dependencies are added to the image, each resulting in a new image layer.
 By that, a given application component is always bundled with all of its needed runtime dependencies, providing a well-defined runtime environment and self-contained executable package.
-Though, because of the layered nature of container images, common base images and runtime versions can be cached and reused.
+Because of the layered nature of container images, common base images and runtime versions can be cached and reused.

 The process of running a containerized application is very simple and only requires a compatible container runtime and access to the container registry.
 Before container can be started, the respective container image or missing layers thereof are pulled from the registry.